Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 With the release of the next version of the Java JDK fast approaching, we decided to take a closer look at the Java new features on our blog.
 The target release date is scheduled for September 19, 2023.
 However, it is already possible to download this version in Early Access and start the first experiments.

-Java 21 (after Java 17) is again a long-term support (LTS) release, which means that Oracle will provide free updates for at least five years, until September 2028, and extended paid support until September 2031.
+Java 21 (after Java 17) is once again a long-term support (LTS) version, which means that Oracle will provide free updates for at least five years, until September 2028, and extended paid support until September 2031.

 Java 21 features, changes and improvements